gursewaksandhu/gursewaksandhu/README.md

 My name is Gursewak Sandhu and I am a student at the University of Toronto.
 I am currently doing a Bachelor of Science with a Computer Science Specialist and Minor in Mathematical Sciences.

-- 🌱 I’m currently learning full stack web development
+- 👾 I'm currently making small iOS apps for fun using SwiftUI and Swift
+- 🤖 My most recent project is called Daily Vocab an iOS app for learning a word a day in an effort to expand my vocabulary.
-- 🔭 I’m currently working on a online code editor, and developing apps for my apple watch.
+- 🔭 I'm currently trying to learn how to make apps for my Apple Watch
 - 💬 Ask me about what manga I am currently reading